 Do you manage your own payroll in-house?

-If you manage your payroll in-house, you’ll be only too aware of the impact that Real Time Information (RTI) has had on your processes and procedures.
+If you manage your payroll in-house, you will be only too aware of the impact that Real Time Information (RTI) and Pensions Automatic Enrolment (PAE) have had on your processes and procedures.

-It may well be that you’ve got RTI sorted out and everything’s sailing along nicely.
-Alternatively it could be that RTI has been the final straw in a long and stressful payroll journey.
+It may well be that you’ve got RTI and PAE sorted out and everything’s sailing along nicely.
+Alternatively, it could be that PAE has been the final straw in a long and stressful payroll journey.
 If you’re at the point where you’re questioning your decision to manage your payroll in-house, you’re in the right place.

-You also have the less obvious things such as system back ups, security and disaster recovery to think about, not to mention the more minor elements, such as the cost of stationery and printing.
+You also have less obvious things such as system backups, security and disaster recovery to think about, not to mention the minor elements, such as the cost of stationery and printing.
 Once all this is taken into account, more and more employers are deciding that outsourcing their payroll makes a great deal of sense.

 Outsourcing your payroll means you can virtually wash your hands of your administrative and compliance payroll obligations to your staff and to HM Revenue & Customs (HMRC).
 If you choose a fully managed payroll service, you’ll be completely free of your current payroll headaches.
 By outsourcing your payroll to a professional and trusted payroll bureau, you can be sure that your payroll responsibilities are being met, without any stresses and strains in-house.